Fishing

 transport costs; fish-meal factories used the by-products for further profits.

-some stage and for the fish-frying business this was in the early 1930s.
-Supply
+come at some stage and for the fish-frying business this was in the early

-at last outstripped demand, not helped by the Great Depression that gravely
+1930s.
+Supply at last outstripped demand, not helped by the Great Depression

-affected the heavily industrialised areas.
-By this time business had been
+that gravely affected the heavily industrialised areas.
+By this time business

-concentrated into large companies and Hull’s collective answer was to get rid
+had been concentrated into large companies and Hull’s collective answer was to

-of her last North Sea craft in 1936 and build, ever-larger boats that were
+get rid of her last North Sea craft in 1936 and build, ever-larger boats that

-capable in virtually all Arctic weathers.
-Meanwhile, times were poor for all
+were capable in virtually all Arctic weathers.
+Meanwhile, times were poor for

-other ports and the herring trade was in a state of collapse.
-This decade also
+all other ports and the herring trade was in a state of collapse.
+This decade

 If the First World War had been